-2.2.8 Draft Activity Centres for Perth and Peel Policy 2009
+2.4.7 -State Planning Policy 4.2: Activity Centres for Perth and Peel

-The Draft Activity Centres for Perth and Peel Policy 2009 revokes State Planning Policy 4.2 - Metropolitan Centres Policy Statement for the Perth Metropolitan Region (October 2000).
-The main purpose of the draft Policy is to specify broad planning requirements for the planning and development of new, and the redevelopment and renewal of existing, Activity Centres in urban areas of Perth and the Peel region.
-Draft Activity Centres for Perth and Peel Policy 2009 is mainly concerned with the location, distribution, and broad land use and urban design criteria for Activity Centres, as well as promoting a coordinated approach to their land use and infrastructure planning by local governments and public authorities.
+The Draft-Activity Centres for Perth and Peel Policy revokes State Planning Policy 4.2 - Metropolitan Centres Policy Statement for the Perth Metropolitan Region (October 2000).
+The main purpose of the draft-Policy is to specify broad planning requirements for the planning and development of new, and the redevelopment and renewal of existing, Activity Centres in urban areas of Perth and the Peel region.
+ItDraft Activity Centres for Perth and Peel Policy 2009 is mainly predominantly concerned with the location, distribution, and broad land use and urban design criteria for Activity Centres, as well as promoting a coordinated approach to their land use and infrastructure planning by local governments and public authorities.

-The draft Policy reflects the intention of the Western Australian Planning Commission to encourage and consolidate residential, and a range of commercial investment, into Activity Centres, such that the growth of each Centre contributes towards the overall network of Activity Centres in Perth and Peel.
+The draft-Policy reflects the intention of the Western Australian Planning Commission to encourage and consolidate residential, and a range of commercial investment, into Activity Centres, such that the growth of each Centre contributes towards the overall network of Activity Centres in Perth and Peel.
+A hierarchy of Centres is specified, with the highest order centre within the City of Joondalup being the Joondalup City Centre, identified as a Setrategic metropolitan centre.
+Other activity centres are the Secondary centres of Whitfords and Warwick and the Delistrict centres of Currambine, Greenwood and Woodvale.